Attorney General nominee Garland says politics won't influence criminal probes

 Garland has experience in tackling such threats, having managed the sprawling investigation into the 1995 Oklahoma City bombing by anti-government extremists and supervising the prosecution of the so-called Unabomber Theodore Kaczynski after a deadly bombing spree.

-Garland told the committee on Monday he fears the Jan.6 riots were “not necessarily a one-off” and vowed to devote resources to the probe.
+Garland told the committee he fears the Jan.6 riots were “not necessarily a one-off” and vowed to devote resources to the probe.

 “We must do everything in the power of the Justice Department to prevent this kind of interference with policies of American democratic institutions,” Garland said.